-“My Life Partner” by Jack Cubria, this week’s New Voices short story, follows Paul—narrator Roy’s best friend—and his relationship with Ada.
+“My Life Partner” by Jack Cubria follows Paul—narrator Roy’s best friend—and his relationship with Ada.
 In “My Life Partner,” Cubria has constructed an honest, conflicted narrator who loves Paul despite everything, through prose that recalls Hemingway: true, and direct, and with depth beyond measure.

 On their first evening out they went to the symphony, and then they fucked like Romans in the car.
 He made her come just by touching her over her leggings.
 I know this, because Paul tells me everything he does and thinks, especially when it’s about women.